Could your teenage child be drinking to cope?

 Help and support are available for young people that need it – read this guide for more information on why it can happen, and what you can do about it.

-If this is happening to a young person you’re responsible for, it’s a good idea to talk to them about what they’re going through, so you can enable them to get any help they need.
+If this is happening to a young person you’re responsible for, it’s a good idea to talk to them about what they’re going through, so you can support them to get any help they need.

 As a parent or guardian, it’s important to pick your moment – some teenagers might not want to talk at first.

 Let them know you are concerned about them, that you care about them, and that you are there for them if they need you.
-Think about the method of communication that you find has the best results with them – whether it’s face to face, while out for a walk or in the car, on the phone, or even by text, if that’s something you find normally gets a good response.
+Think about the method of communication that you find has the best results with them – whether it’s face to face, while out for a walk or in the car, on the phone, or even by text – if that’s something you find normally gets a good response.

 When you do talk to them:

-If your child is drinking to mask how they’re feeling, it’s important to talk about what it is they’re really going through.
+If your child is drinking to mask how they’re feeling, it’s important to talk about what it is they’re going through.

 Sometimes, depending on what the underlying issue is, that might mean it’s better for them to talk initially to an independent trained person who can help.
 There are links at the end of this article with further advice.